fvafrCU/fakemake/cran-comments.md

 Dear CRAN Team,
-this is a resubmission of the inital commit of package 'fakemake'.
+this is a resubmission of the resubmission of the inital commit of package 'fakemake'.
-Thanks to Uwe Ligges' hints I have added the following changes:

-* Replaced file.show(x, pager = "cat") with cat(readLines(x), sep = "\"n) in
-  examples as they did not pass checks on windows.
-* Fixed example path for windows.
+I accidentally did not delete a non-standard file at top level.
+I have removed it and changed nothing else.

 Please consider uploading it to CRAN.